SlimeNull/NullLib.CommandLine/readme.en-us.md

 ## Argument

-1. Argument:

-   The basic Argument type, with no name, implemented `IArgument`, when invoking method, will be passed one by one.
+Argument of command, can have a name, implemented `IArgument`, when invoking method, will be passed.

-2. NamedArgument:

-   Argument with name, when invoking method, will be passed according it's name to a correct position.